 You might think that building your own solar panel system is taking DIY just a step too far, but the truth is that it’s not as difficult as many people think.
 The problem is that, if you decide to build it yourself, your solar panel installation will not qualify for the Feed in Tariff.
 The benefit is that a DIY installation should be cheaper than having it professionally done and there are some excellent home kits now appearing on the market.

-Legal Issues and Planning Permissions for Solar Panels
+Legal Issues and Planning Permissions Surrounding Solar Power

 There are, however, requirements that have to be met covering how high it is installed and how much protrusion is allowed.
 Scotland has some slightly different rules but again solar panels are largely considered ‘permitted development’.
 From a legal standpoint, you will also need to contact both your insurance provider and mortgage company to ensure they agree to the installation.